swoicik/fantasyfootball/index.md

 ---

 ## Money
 The yearly cost of the league is $200.
 This amount is due at the conclusion of the previous season.
-For example the 22-23 payment is due at the conclusion of the 21-22 season.
+Any team not paid by Super Bowl Sunday of the current season will be considered abondoned and further action (including team replaceemnt) may be taken.
+For example the 2023 payment is due at the conclusion of the 2022 season.
 The next season will not start until all teams have paid.
 The money collected will be paid out with the following schedule;

 | Place       | Payout    |
 | ---         | ---       |